Take the stress out of travelling with your pet

 4. Consider bathroom breaks and rest stops

-Dogs generally need at least three to five bathroom breaks per day, but this may increase if your dog is nervous or has been drinking more water.
+Dogs generally need at least three to five bathroom breaks per day, but this may increase if your dog is nervous, older or has been drinking more water.

 If you are travelling with your cat, give them the chance to use the litter box every four to six hours.
-Travel may increase the stress levels in your cat, so ensure that all areas are secure before you let your cat out of their crate to use the litter box and have a drink.
+Travel may increase the stress levels in your cat, so ensure that all areas are secure or put them on a harness before you let them out of their crate to use the litter box and have a drink.

 5. Understand the health risks of travelling with your pet

-Schedule a visit to your vet to discuss your pet’s general health and suitability to travel, as well as any tips and advice they can give.
+Schedule a visit to your vet to discuss your pet’s general health and suitability to travel, as well as any parasite preventatives they need.
 You may also want to research pet and animal hospitals near your destination, in case of emergencies.

 6. Stock up on pet essentials before your trip